Myster-Ts-RPGs/Thellade-World/z_Templates/GM Templates/03 Entities/Template - NPC.md

 > [!metadata|letters]- Letters
 > ```dataview
 > TABLE without id file.link AS "Name", join(aliases, ", ") AS Aliases, quicknote AS Notes
-> FROM "Campaign"
+> FROM "01 Campaign"
 > WHERE econtains(holder, this.file.link) AND contains(tags, "Letter")
 > SORT file.name ASC

 > [!metadata|literature]- Literature
 > ```dataview
 > TABLE without id file.link AS "Name", join(aliases, ", ") AS Aliases, quicknote AS Notes
-> FROM "Campaign"
+> FROM "01 Campaign"
 > WHERE econtains(holder, this.file.link) AND contains(tags, "Literature")
 > SORT file.name ASC